 We know that, together, we can end the death penalty everywhere.

 Every day, people are executed and sentenced to death by the state as punishment for a variety of crimes – sometimes for acts that should not be criminalized.
-In some countries, it can be for drug-related offences, in others it is reserved for terrorism-related acts and murder.
+In some countries, it can be for drug-related offences, in others this cruel punishment is reserved for terrorism-related acts and murder.

 Some countries execute people who were under the age of 18 when the crime for which they have been convicted was committed, others use the death penalty against people with mental and intellectual disabilities and several others apply the death penalty after unfair trials – in clear violation of international law and standards.
 People can spend years on death row, not knowing when their time is up, or whether they will see their families one last time.